FivIt/minecraft-bedrock-behavior-pack/README.md

 - The Bow has infinity.

 <p align="center">
-  <strong>Author's note</strong>: <em>The code is free to use, it's for personal use.
+  <strong>FivIt's note</strong>: <em>The code is free to use, it's for personal use.
 I didnt put a hand coding its just Claude's work and I just put ideas and words for him, so feel free to use this and edit any thing you want.</em>
 </p>